Konami33/k3s-deployment/README.md

 ## Deployment Process
 The deployment process involves the following steps:
-1. **GitHub Actions 1**: A GitHub Actions workflow is triggered by a push event to the main branch
+1. **GitHub Actions 1**: A GitHub Actions workflow is triggered by a push event to the main branch which setup necessary AWS infrasture.
-2. **Pulumi**: The Pulumi Python script is executed to provision the AWS resources
+2. **Pulumi**: The Pulumi Python script is executed to provision the AWS resources.
-4. **GitHub Action 2**: A second GitHub Actions workflow is triggered to install self-hosted Git runner and install Ansible in the Git-runner public instance making it the control node for Ansible automation
+4. **GitHub Action 2**: A second GitHub Actions workflow is triggered to install self-hosted Git runner and install Ansible in the Git-runner public instance making it the control node for Ansible automation.
 5. **GitHUb Action 3**: The Ansible playbook is executed to install and configure k3s on the private EC2 instances.

 ![alt text](https://github.com/Konami33/k3s-deployment/raw/main/images/image-1.png)